alan-turing-institute/clean-air-infrastructure/README.md

 # Researcher guide

-*The following steps provide useful tools for researchers to use, for example jupyter notebooks.*
+*The following steps provide useful tools for researchers to use, for example setting up jupyter notebooks and running models using a GPU.*

 ## Setup notebook